 Pursuant to Iowa Code § 570.2, to perfect the landlord’s lien, the landlord must file a UCC-1 financing statement with the Iowa Secretary of State.
-If that perfection occurs when the debtor takes possession of the property or within 20 days of possession (March 20), the Code gives special priority to the landlord's lien.
+If that perfection occurs when the debtor takes possession of the property or within 20 days after the debtor takes possession, the Code gives special priority to the landlord's lien.
 The Code provides that, subject to a few exceptions:

 A perfected lien in the farm products has priority over a conflicting security interest or lien, including a security interest or lien that was perfected prior to the creation of the lien under this section.

-In other words, if the UCC-1 is filed by March 20, the landlord’s lien will have priority over the bank’s secured operating loan that was perfected prior to March 1 and an ag supply dealer lien perfected before March 1.
+In other words, if the UCC-1 is timely filed, the landlord’s lien will have priority over a conflicting security interest of a bank that was perfected prior to March 1 and an ag supply dealer lien perfected before March 1.
 Under the statute, only a properly perfected harvester’s lien or a commodity production contract lien would have priority over a landlord’s properly perfected lien on crops.
-But remember, this special priority is only available if the lien is filed within 20 days of the tenant taking possession of the property.
+But remember, this special priority is only available if the lien is filed at the time the tenant takes possession or within 20 days after the tenant takes possession of the property.

 To perfect a landlord’s lien, a landlord must take the following steps:

 File standard financing statement (UCC-1) with the Secretary of State.
 Instructions for filing this form online can be found here.